Code Cleanup Formats, Standardizes, and Adds

 Set dbsNorthwind = Nothing

-Add Error Handling Exit and Handler Points:
+Add Error Handling with Exit and Error Handler:

 PROC_EXIT: